-Educators can help to make this learning process go more smoothly by incorporating inclusive activities and tools into the classroom environment.
-Some simple changes to a student’s environment or daily experience could be the difference between chaos and focused learning.
+Educators can help make this learning process go more smoothly by incorporating inclusive activities and tools into the classroom environment.
+Some simple changes to a classroom environment or daily experience could be the difference between struggling students and focused learning.

-Inclusion in an early childhood classroom may include adaptable seating, fidgets and other tools to help students learn.
-Having a focus on highlighting students strengths can be incorporated into working to overcome their weaknesses.
+Inclusion in an early childhood classroom may include adaptable seating, fidgets, and other tools to help students learn.
+Focusing on highlighting student strengths can be incorporated into working to overcome their weaknesses.

 Tools for Accommodating Young Learners with Special Needs

 These types of tools and so many more are available online for purchase to use in early childhood classrooms.
-Bringing out the very best in all students, regardless of their specific needs, is the goal of the Abilitations products line.
+Bringing out the best in all students, regardless of their specific needs, is the goal of the Abilitations products line.